 The earthquake caused land-use changes in Petobo area.
-Figure 6 illustrates the land-use changes at different periods.
-As shown in Fig. 6 a, the eastern and southern parts of the Petobo flowslide area before earthquake were mostly paddy fields, while residential area was densely populated in the western and middle parts.
-A main
+Fig. 6 illustrates the land-use changes at different periods.
+As shown in Fig. 6(a), the eastern and southern parts of the Petobo flowslide area before earthquake were mostly paddy fields, while residential area was densely populated in the western and middle parts.
+A main road of Moh.

-Fig. 4 a The map of liquefaction susceptibility in Palu and surrounding with three levels of potential of liquefaction.
-Palu city is identified to have a high possibility of liquefaction occurrence in particular to the east of Palu river.
-One of triggering factors contributed to liquefaction occurrence is the shallow depth of groundwater. b The map of groundwater level in Palu and surrounding reported by Risna (2012) which can be divided into two zones with different depths of groundwater level road of Moh.
 Soeharto passed across the flowslide zone from east to west.
-The earthquake shaking obviously destructed the eastern part of site and swept away everything, such as people, properties and houses, westwards.
-Figure 6 b indicates the area hit by liquefaction flowslide was covered by debris on the surface in brown colour.
-Figure 6 c shows the condition of the site 1 year after the disaster.
+The earthquake shaking obviously destructed the eastern part of site and swept away everything, such as people, properties and houses, etc., westwards.
+Fig.6 (b) indicates the area hit by liquefaction flowslide was covered by debris on the surface in brown color.
+Fig. 6(c) shows the condition of the site one year after the disaster.
 As can be seen, the area was almost preserved, as confirmed by our team during site investigation, where no reconstruction was noticed and the damaged infrastructures could be observed as an accumulation of ruined debris in the western part of flowslide area.